Colegio Nuestra Senora de la Antigua

 School Nuestra Senora de la Antigua is a school in Lugo, Spain, built in 1523 by the Cardinal of Seville, Don Rodrigo de Castro.
 The school was first managed by the Society of Jesus and later passed on to the Piarists Fathers during the nineteenth century.
-The school building is one of the few Herrerian style buildings in Galicia, and widely known due to its magnificent structure, which counts with a main building, a church, and a museum.
+The school building is one of the few Herrerian style buildings in Galicia, and widely known due to its magnificent structure, which has a main building, a church, and a museum.
 Nowadays the school continues to impart classes from kindergarten to High School.

 History

 Foundation

 The school was founded in 1523 by the Cardinal of Seville, Don Rodrigo de Castro, son of Countess Beatriz de Castro and Count Don Alvaro de Osorio.
 The school is located in Monforte de Lemos, in the north region of Spain, in the city of Lugo, Galicia.

 First Years

 During the first years, the school was managed by the Society of Jesus, in which the Cardinal was highly involved, providing financial support and management supervision to other Jesuit schools in the south of Spain: School of Jerez de la Frontera and Seminary School of the British Jesuits.

 The school is considered the biggest legacy of the Cardinal in Monforte de Lemos, and one of the few buildings built in the Herrerian style in Galicia, Spain.
 The name of the school, Colegio Nuestra Senora de la Antigua, emerges from the great devotion the Cardinal had to the Antigua Virgin, one of the multiple representations of Virgin Mary.